Compare Daiwa’s LT Line: Legalis vs. Exceler vs. Fuego

 Daiwa Fuego has six ball bearings.
 But, the Exceler and Legalis both have five ball bearings.
 This significant feature of Fuego added a new dimension to the fishing reel.

-Many reel users believe that the presence of more ball bearings is good for smooth operation, and it is absolutely true.
+Many reel users believe that more ball bearings are good for smooth operation, and it is absolutely true.
 The possibility of friction is reduced when more ball bearings remain in a reel.
 So, the Daiwa Fuego is the best according to the ball-bearing feature.

 Comparison Table: Daiwa Legalis, Fuego, And Exceler Fishing Reel